prevwong/craft.js/packages/docs/docs/additional/layers.md

 import {API} from "../api/API";

-An additional package that allows you to display Photoshop-like layer representation of the editor's Nodes.
+Display Photoshop-like layer representation of the editor's Nodes.